mars0i/majure/README.md

 ## Clojure + MASON agent-based modeling library: experiments

-All Clojure source is copyright by Marshall Abrams, and is
+Clojure source code here is copyright 2015 by Marshall Abrams, and is distributed under the Gnu General Public License version 3.0 as specified in the file LICENSE, except where noted.

-This software is copyright 2015 by Marshall Abrams, and is distributed under the Gnu General Public License version 3.0 as specified in the file LICENSE, except where noted.
-(Among other things, the java source code here is copied from the the MASON manual v.
+The java source code is copied from the the MASON manual v.
 18, and is by Sean Luke.
-See the MASON manual for its license.)
+See the MASON manual for its license.

 MASON can be found at [http://cs.gmu.edu/~eclab/projects/mason](http://cs.gmu.edu/~eclab/projects/mason).